Table of Contents

 Aside from birth defects, researchers have found that people who have some illnesses also tend to have increased levels of glyphosate in their bodies.
 Some of these illnesses include certain types of cancer, Parkinson’s Disease, kidney disease, liver disease, skin disease, Lou Gehrig’s Disease, respiratory illnesses, stillbirth, miscarriage, and spontaneous abortion.

 If you were exposed to Roundup and have been diagnosed with certain types of cancer, you may be able to seek legal recourse and compensation for your injuries.
-Call us now to learn more.
+Call us now for a free consultation to learn more.

 Unfortunately, glyphosate residue can’t be washed off our foods, and the chemical remains in food even after it has been frozen, baked, or cooked.
 The chemical residue has even been found in urine and breast milk and even tampons.
 Experts are calling on the FDA to decrease the acceptable levels of this chemical to ultra-low levels in the hopes of reducing consumer exposure.

-If you have been diagnosed with non-Hodgkin’s lymphoma or other cancer that has been associated with Roundup exposure, contact us today to learn if compensation might be available to you.
+If you have been diagnosed with non-Hodgkin’s lymphoma or other cancer that has been associated with Roundup exposure, contact us today for a free case evaluation and to learn if compensation might be available to you.

 Dozens of lawsuits have been filed across the country against Roundup maker Monsanto and centralized in multidistrict litigation (MDL) in U.S. District Court for the Northern District of California under Judge Vince Chhabra.
 These suits allege Monsanto knew or should have known that Roundup’s active ingredient was associated with an increased risk of serious side effects including non-Hodgkin’s lymphoma and other cancers.
-These claims argue that Monsanto had a duty to warn consumers of these risks, but chose profits over people and did not warn of these dangers.
+These claims argue that Monsanto had a duty to warn consumers of these risks of handling and being exposed to glyphosate, but chose profits over people and did not warn of the cancer risk dangers.